GeraPashchenko/Test-task/Readme.md

 # Prehistory

-This project had been created with `Google TypeScript Stype` becasue I like this easy to setup and nice to manage feature.
+This project had been created with "`Google TypeScript Stype`" becasue I like this easy to setup and nice to manage feature.

 GTS initialization includes by default:
  - eslint;